UMC-Utrecht-RWE/JHN2Conception/README.md

 Not all columns with important information from JHN could be mapped to Conception, for example all kind of free text fields have no place in Conception.

 ### Issue 4: Unmapped tables
-Not all JHN tables were mapped (Allergie, Contraindicatie, Ruite and Verwijzing).
+Not all JHN tables were mapped (Allergie, Contraindicatie, Episode, Ruite and Verwijzing).
 There were a few reasons for this:
 - Low data quality, issues that I encountered could not be explained
-- JHN never uses this tables for research, so there is very limited knowledge on how these tables should be interpreted
+- Some tables are hardly ever used, so there is very limited knowledge on how these tables should be interpreted
 - Tables were not relevant for conception
 If we do want to use these tables we need to have a better understanding of the contents and limitations of these tables.

-### Issue 5: Evaluation of episode (EVENTS) timelines
-The EVENTS table has two sources, one of them being ‘episode’.
-This table is quite complex and requires a lot of logic and coding to transform it into the EVENTS table.
-I’m pretty sure the timelines I created now are pretty good (like 95% correct), especially for the more recent rows that are in scope now.
-However, this is my estimate.
-To have a better insight into this we need to manually compare a large amount of EVENTS rows from Conception to rows in JHN and determine what would be correct.
-It really needs to be a large amount because there are so many exceptions on so many different systems.
-If the quality is well below my estimated 95% we should fix the code.
-I think it will cost two persons a full day to make a good evaluation.